 FOR OPHTHALMIC INTRAVITREAL INJECTION.
 The intravitreal injection procedure should be carried out under controlled aseptic conditions.
 Following the intravitreal injection, patients should be

 monitored for elevation in intraocular pressure and for endophthalmitis.
 Patients should be instructed to report any symptoms suggestive of endophthalmitis without delay.

 IMPORTANT SAFETY INFORMATION

-Advanced Glaucoma: OZURDEX® is contraindicated in patients with glaucoma, who have cup to disc ratios of greater than 0.8.
+Glaucoma: OZURDEX® is contraindicated in patients with glaucoma, who have cup to disc ratios of greater than 0.8.